 How was this decision made?

-Western's decision to go smoke-free was made after extension consultation with individuals and groups across our university and beyond.
+Western's decision to go smoke-free was made after

 The consultation with student leaders and employee groups began in 2015.